FrankRun/Monotonic_Evolution_RL/README.md

 # Monotonic Evolution Reinforcement Learning
-This work has been accepted in 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
+:smile: This work has been accepted in 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 This work implements a novel Reinforcement Learning (RL) approach for autonomous driving with monotonic evolution.
 The algorithm ensures continuous policy improvement with a high confidence guarantee.

 ## Project Structure